Faculty of Arts internal call for participation in the Universal Design for Learning (UDL) Fellows Program

 Faculty of Arts nomination process

-The Faculty of Arts can nominate one team for participation in the 2025/26 academic year and is requesting Arts instructors who would like to be considered to submit their nomination form by Friday, January 10, 2025.
-The Associate Dean Academic will make a nomination following review by an adjudication committee.
+The Faculty of Arts can nominate two teams for participation in the 2026/27 academic year and is requesting Arts instructors who would like to be considered to submit their nomination form by Monday, January 26, 2026.
+The Associate Dean, Academic will make a nomination following review of the nomination forms.
 Once the project for Arts has been identified, Arts ISIT will work with the lead instructor to identify the support staff that best complements the goals and needs of the project team.

 Nomination form